The Last House on the Left (2009 film): Development

 In August 2006, Rogue Pictures finalized a deal to remake The Last House on the Left (1972) with original writer and director Wes Craven as a producer.
 The company intended to preserve the storyline of the original film.
 In September 2006, it was announced that Craven had formed a production company, Midnight Pictures, under the umbrella of Rogue Pictures, and the remake for The Last House on the Left was selected as the company's first project.
 One of the reasons Craven agreed to remake The Last House on the Left was because of the money involved.
 In 1972, he did not have the budget to film every piece of the story he wanted to tell.

-With the 2009 remake, a larger budget allowed the filmmakers to pace themselves more during filming, taking more care while shooting, and expand the scope of the story more.
+With the 2009 remake, a larger budget allowed the filmmakers to pace themselves more during filming and expand the scope of the story.
 One of the ways to accomplish this was for the producers to find a "rising young director to bring a new perspective for the story".
-Eli Roth was originally approached to direct the project, as he had attempted to get a remake of The Last House on the Left off the ground years prior, but Roth turned it down on advice from Quentin Tarantino to instead film Hostel: Part 2 (2007).
-Dennis Iliadis was eventually chosen because the producers were impressed with his short film Hardcore, which explored the world of teenage prostitution.
+According to the producers, who were impressed with Hardcore—which explored the world of teenage prostitution—director Dennis Iliadis was the person they were looking for.
 Co-producer Cody Zwieg stated, "Hardcore wasn't a genre or a horror film but showed completely believable characters in horrific, realistic situations.
 Many directors could handle the surface elements, the blood and shock moments of Last House, but Dennis proved that he could do it all without exploiting his characters and their situations."
-According to Iliadis, the director was quick to accept the responsibility of remaking The Last House on the Left, having already been a fan of Craven's and seen all of his films.
+According to Iliadis, he was quick to accept the responsibility of remaking The Last House on the Left, having already been a fan of Craven's and seen all of his films.